Ontdek de wereldkaart met 170 verhalen

 “Here you have the freedom not to practise.
 That’s a freedom I want.”

-Panama, Minna
+Panama, Mirna

 “The city has good facilities like public transport, lots of cycle paths and greenery.
 And you can do so many different activities here.”